4 Ideas for Creating a Charming Nursery on a Budget

-Luckily, there are a number of creative ways to create a charming nursery without depleting your savings.
+Luckily, there are several creative ways to create a charming nursery without depleting your savings.
 Check out these tips to create a gorgeous budget nursery:

 - Paint Existing Furniture

-You don't have to sacrifice on charming furniture if you can't afford to buy all new pieces.
-You can easily take an existing piece of furniture, such as a dresser or night stand, and breathe new life into it with a fresh coat of paint.
-Just be sure to buy non-toxic paint that's safe for kids.
+You don’t have to sacrifice charming furniture if you can’t afford to buy all new pieces.
+You can easily take an existing piece of furniture, such as a dresser or nightstand, and breathe new life into it with a fresh coat of paint.
+Just be sure to buy non-toxic paint that’s safe for kids.

 - Channel Your Inner Artist

 If you’ve ever gone shopping for artwork for the walls, you already know how expensive, such pieces can be.
 Why should you blow your hard-earned dollar on buying art prints when you can make them yourself?
 Not only is it cheaper, but it also helps you to really personalize the space with your own touch.
 You can get some inspiration from websites like Pinterest or simply rummage through a consignment store.
 You don’t even have to be an artist – you can even cover wood boards with pretty fabrics with creative patterns and use them to add an artistic flair to your baby’s nursery!